 One way to get your website ready to seamlessly handle mobile traffic is through a web architecture known as Adaptive Web Design or AWD.
 AWD is similar to Responsive web design and both tactics can be used together, but they are not the same.
 RWD is a good mobile-friendly tactic, but AWD is in keeping with the current user trend towards favoring customized and instantaneously-delivered content.

 AWD can and will increase internet traffic to your website.
 Google loves a mobile-friendly website; not only that but customers love AWD and it keeps them coming back to your site.

 Wait…I Thought Adaptive Web Design and Responsive Web Design Were the Same…

 The key difference between AWD and RWD is that AWD is “server-side,” while RWD is “client-side.”
 This, of course, is about as clear as mud to the average SMB owner.
-Both styles tackle adaptive/responsive issues, but one responds based on what browser or screen requirements exist, while the other responds based on the device used.
+Both styles tackle adaptive/responsive issues, but one response based on what browser or screen requirements exist, while the other response based on the device used.

 The difference is a subtle one, made even more confusing by the fact that there is no reason the two cannot be used in conjunction (a fluid RWD website designed to conform to the screen but delivers adaptive content based upon the user’s platform.

 It really depends upon your business.
 Both RWD and AWD have benefits and both have their downsides.